Art Imitates Life

 If Carter’s love for art influenced her lifestyle, it seems only fitting that her lifestyle influences her art.
 “I knew right after we moved off the grid that my art could never be the same, mainly because I wasn’t the same,” she said.
 “I tried doing some pieces that went back to the old methodology, the old ways of thinking, but I kept coming back to the whole premise of, ‘I cannot keep buying new wood to bend or steam into new things.’
 It just felt like it wasn’t cohesive with my lifestyle.
 So I immediately started using found objects to build with.”

-Carter said the work for her exhibition, “Lifeboats,” which was on display in the Fine Arts Gallery through Sept.
-29, 2011, is about the idea of repurposing things − taking things that have a history, taking things that have had a life before, and honoring them again in some way.
+Carter said the work for her exhibition, “Lifeboats,” which is on display in the Fine Arts Gallery through Sept.
+29, is about the idea of repurposing things − taking things that have a history, taking things that have had a life before, and honoring them again in some way.
 Each piece in this exhibit is almost entirely made of recycled objects, many of which are leftover pieces fromCarter’s house and garden.
 All five sculptures, three of which are named for books that Carter said have influenced her, are large and distinct, but carry with them the theme of “Lifeboats.”

 “Boats have always been a big part of my work but using the idea of lifeboats changed it for me somehow,” Carter said.
 “It changed it into the idea of visualizing a seed pod or a place where you can be born out of and renewed – regenerated.”